Auto-CPUfreq – Improve the battery life of your PC even further

 Setting up the Auto-CPUFreq Daemon

-Once you have installed the application, you can choose to just monitor your system right now, run it either in the Live mode, or you can set it up as a daemon which will make it run in the background.
+Once you have installed the application, you can choose to just monitor your system right now, run it either in the Live mode, or you can set it up so that it will run in the background on boot.
 First, let’s monitor our system.

 sudo auto-cpufreq --monitor